chvancooten/maldev-for-dummies/Exercises/Exercise 1 - Basic Shellcode Loader/README.md

 ### Casting pointers - an alternative to `CreateThread()`

 Instead of using the `CreateThread()` API, you can use a technique called "casting a pointer" to turn your shellcode memory into a function and execute it in the current thread.
-You can see examples [here (C#)](https://tbhaxor.com/execute-unmanaged-code-via-c-pinvoke/) and [here (Nim)](https://github.com/byt3bl33d3r/OffensiveNim/issues/16#issuecomment-757228116).
-This avoids calling a suspicious API function, but brings problems of its own (such as the program crashing after your shellcode returns).
+You can see examples [here (C#)](https://tbhaxor.com/execute-unmanaged-code-via-c-pinvoke/), [here (Rust)](https://stackoverflow.com/a/46134764), and [here (Nim)](https://github.com/byt3bl33d3r/OffensiveNim/issues/16#issuecomment-757228116).
+This avoids calling a suspicious API function, but brings problems of its own (such as the thread hanging, or potential program crashes after your shellcode returns).

+### Rust tips

+There are several 'crates' (libraries) that you can use to call the Windows API from Rust.
+Microsoft maintains two official crates called [`windows`](https://microsoft.github.io/windows-docs-rs/) and [`windows-sys`](https://docs.rs/windows-sys), the former of which introduces some overhead but allows for more idiomatic programming in Rust, and the latter of which is essentially a library with raw function and type bindings.
+There are also third-party crates such as `winapi` which achieve essentially the same goal.
+You can play with the different crates to see which one you like best.

 ### Golang tips